ShockYoungCHN/open-lambda-s23/src/websocket/dev.md

 1. Install go on the remote machine
 2. Make sure ssh connection works between your local machine and the remote machine
 3. Install Goland on your local machine (use student email to get it for free)
-4. Clone another in your local, open it with Goland
+4. Clone the repo to your remote machine and successfully build the project
-5. Clone the repo to your remote machine and successfully build the project
+5. Clone another repo in your local, open it with Goland

 # deploy